jm27/liri-node-app/README.md

 # Technologies

-LIRI app was written inside a Javascript file, it uses node.js and npm modules libraries to run.
+LIRI app was written inside a Javascript file, it uses Moment.js, Fs.js, Axios.js, Dotenv.js as Node packages to run.

 LIRI communicates to Bands in Town, Spotify and OMDB APIs.